yallop/ocaml-pb/README.md

 ## Serializing and deserializing

 Messages described by `pb` can be serialized using the [Faraday][faraday] serialization library.
-The following code creates a `PhoneNumber` message, assignes values to its two fields, and writes it to a Faraday serializer:
+The following code creates a `PhoneNumber` message, assigns values to its two fields, and writes it to a Faraday serializer:

 ```ocaml
 let pn = create PhoneNumber.t in